 Also commonly known as the Yorkie, this beautiful breed has grown in popularity due to their small size.
 They enjoy living a luxurious lifestyle indoors.
 But, don’t let that fool you.
 The Yorkie is still a terrier, and with that comes a bit of a prey drive.
 They are great with kids if socialized with them from a young age, and they need monthly grooming because of their humanlike hair; they're not the best for first-time owners.

 7. German Shepherd

 Loyal, fearless, playful and gorgeous.
 The German Shepherd has come a long way from just being a working breed.
-As a companion in your household, this breed will protect you and your family with its life.
+As a companion in your household, this breed will protect you and your family with its life, which is why they're the most popular police dog breed.
 They can be medium to large in size depending on the dog, and they are very active.
 This breed also needs lots of stimulation and exercise.

 This fierce breed is known for being self-assured and one of the most scary dogs according to statistics.
 They are courageous, confident and very calm, with a touch of aloofness.
 Rottweilers have strong guarding and herding instincts, and it’s only when they are abused or neglected that they will become aggressive.

 Cost: The American Staffordshire Terrier sells for about $1200.

 While they may be one of the most expensive breeds, the American Staffordshire Terrier is also an easy-going breed who is loyal, athletic, and stubborn.
 They can range from medium to large size, and mostly need moderate daily exercise to keep them out of trouble.